johanlinaker/johanlinaker.github.io/_posts/2025-01-24-health-check-ups-on-open-source-software-projects.md

 			</li>
 			<li> Skills development and training are critical across organizations.
 Standardized courses, processes, and tools as well as case studies are also needed.
 			</li>
-			<li>Indicators and monitoring efforts can support policy and the ecosystem where to direct investments and contributions but also risk creating blind spots and forgetting/ignoring parts of our OSS-based infrastructure.
+			<li>Indicators and monitoring efforts can support policy and the ecosystem where to direct investments and contributions but also risk oversimplifying, focusing solely on specific metrics, creating blind spots and forgetting/ignoring parts of our OSS-based infrastructure.
 In the end, everything connects together, one way or the other.
 			</li>
 		</ul>
 	</li>